Prism Scan

 Legal bases

-For GDPR purposes, the usual legal bases are performance of a requested service or pre-contract steps, legitimate interests in operating and securing Prism, compliance with legal obligations, and consent where you choose to provide sensitive preference information for personalized analysis.
+For GDPR purposes, the usual legal bases are performance of a requested service or contract and pre-contract steps, legitimate interests in operating and securing Prism, compliance with legal obligations, and consent where you choose to provide sensitive preference information for personalized analysis.

 You can remove local extension data by clearing Prism extension storage, uninstalling the extension, or using any cache and preference controls available in the extension.
+You can remove local mobile data by using in-app controls where available, deleting local profiles, clearing app storage, or uninstalling the app.

 Third parties